Decreasing turnover in industries with the highest employee turnover

 - Create more job satisfaction and productivity

-- Save on interview time and training
+- Save significantly on interview time and training

 So as an HR professional, how can you improve your human resources management from the start when recruiting employees to get a better fit with the company and teams and increase employer engagement in order to decrease turnover and save costs?